QuentinRoy/lightmill-js/packages/lightmill-runner/README.md

 It is also able to automatically import an experiment design file into the server if it has not been loaded before.
 Currently, the server supports experiment design file in the [Touchstone](https://www.lri.fr/%7Eappert/website/touchstone/touchstone.html) format as exported by Touchstone's [design platform](https://github.com/jdfekete/touchstone-platforms/tree/master/design-platform).

-LightMill client exports one function: `runExperiment(app, config)`:
+LightMill runner exports one function: `runExperiment(app, config)`:

 `app` is an object that defines the following handlers to be called during the experiment process:
 - `app.runTrial(trialInfo):Promise`: Run a trial.